Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Introduction

 \end{enumerate} \end{thm} The strategy of the construction of these cohomology theories follows \cite[\S 11]{BMS2}: they are defined in terms of relative log $\THH$ over the log cyclotomic bases $(\Sph[\N])$ and $(\Sph[\N],\N)$, together with a Frobenius descent: this last part, in turns, follows from a logarithmic version of the Segal conjecture (see Proposition \ref{prop:log-segal} and \ref{prop:log-segal2}).

-Similarly to the absolute case, the cohomology theory $R\Gamma_{\cPrism}(-/\mathfrak{S})$ is again representable in the log motivic category of formal schemes over $\cO_K$, building an oriented ring spectrum (Theorem \ref{thm:BK-motivic}): This has the following interesting application (see Corollary \ref{cor:gysin-Ainf}): let $X\in \Sm_{\cO_K}$ be proper and let $Z\subseteq X$ a regular closed immersion in $\Sm_{\cO_K}$ of relative dimension $d$.
+Similarly to the absolute case, the cohomology theory $R\Gamma_{\cPrism}(-/\mathfrak{S})$ is again representable in the log motivic category of formal schemes over $\cO_K$, building an oriented ring spectrum (Theorem \ref{thm:BK-motivic}): This has the following interesting application (see Corollary \ref{cor:gysin-Ainf}): let $\kZ\to \kX$ be a morphism of $p$-adic proper smooth formal schemes over $\cO_K$ such that it is locally the $p$-completion of a pure codimension $d$ closed immersion of smooth schemes over $\cO_K$.
 Let $C$ be the completion of an algebraic closure of the $p$-adic completion of $K(p^{1/p^{\infty}})$.
-Then there is a functorial Gysin map where $R\Gamma_{A_{\inf}}$ is the $A_{\inf}$-cohomology of \cite{BMS1}, and whose homotopy cofiber is Similarly, we have the computation of the cohomology of Grassmanians and the smooth blow-up formula.
+Then there is a functorial Gysin map where $R\Gamma_{A_{\inf}}$ is the $A_{\inf}$-cohomology of \cite{BMS1}, and whose homotopy cofiber is Similarly, we have the computation of the cohomology of Grassmannians and the smooth blow-up formula.
 We remark that the Gysin or residue sequences considered here are compatible with the corresponding sequences for de Rham, Hodge, Hodge-Tate, and crystalline cohomology, via the comparison isomorphisms.